 Petechiae with a fever in children can be a sign of a serious infection like meningococcal disease.
 Have a doctor check these symptoms right away.

-The doctor will examine your child, look at the rash, and ask about her symptoms and recent illnesses.
+The doctor will examine your child, look at the rash, and ask about their symptoms and recent illnesses.
 Blood and urine tests may help pinpoint the cause of the spots.

 The rash itself doesn't need treatment.
-If your petechiae are caused by a virus, they should clear up as soon as the infection goes away.
+If it’s caused by a virus, the spots should clear up as soon as the infection goes away.

 More serious diseases such as meningococcal infections, blood disorders, or cancer may need treatment in a hospital.
 Your doctor may suggest you see a specialist in infections, blood diseases (hematologist), or cancer (oncologist) to oversee your care.

 The only way to avoid getting petechiae is to try to prevent the various conditions that can cause it.
 Take good care of yourself:

 Practice good hygiene such as washing your hands, brushing your teeth, and sanitizing your living environment.
 Don’t share personal items (straws, utensils, tooth brushes etc).